LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 If you have already built Loop via Xcode using this Apple ID, skip ahead to [Create Loop App in App Store Connect](#create-loop-app-in-app-store-connect).

 1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the apple developer site.
-1. Click on the "Loop" identifier (only the Loop identifier need this capability)
+1. Click on the "Loop" identifier (only the Loop identifier needs this capability added)
 1. Scroll down to "Time Sensitive Notifications"
 1. Tap the check box to enable Time Sensitive Notifications.
 1. Click "Save".